 Matthew Johnson, Ph.D.

-Prior to joining the Broad Institute in 2017, Johnson completed postdoctoral training in neuroscience and genetics with Chris Walsh at Boston Children's Hospital, where he researched the developmental contributions of distinct stem cell populations to the complex structure of the cerebral cortex.
+Prior to joining the Broad Institute in 2017, Johnson completed postdoctoral training in neuroscience and genetics with Christopher Walsh at Boston Children's Hospital, where he researched the developmental contributions of distinct stem cell populations to the complex structure of the cerebral cortex.

 Contact Matthew Johnson via email at johnson@broadinstitute.org.